How it Started

 Equal Chance for Education has supported 486 Tennessee students at 20 colleges and universities.
 In the fall of 2021, 97 new students enrolled with ECE as freshmen.
 The Alumni Association now includes 131 graduates who are improving our communities through their contributions as young leaders.

-Equal Chance for Education has supported 386 Tennessee students at 15 colleges and universities.
-In the fall of 2021, 97 new students will join as freshmen.
-The Alumni Association now includes 131 graduates who are improving our communities through their contributions as young leaders.
+Equal Chance for Education has supported over 500 Tennessee students at 15 colleges and universities..
+The Alumni Association now includes 197 graduates who are improving our communities through their contributions as young leaders.